 LFRs must submit a return each month.
 This lists:

 - amounts and types of fish received in the previous month

 - fishers that supplied the fish to them.

-Our scientists and fisheries managers use the information from returns to make management recommendations about the:
+This information helps us to monitor and manage New Zealand’s fisheries.
+Our scientists and fisheries managers use the information to inform management recommendations about:

 - fishing permits

 - automatic location communicators (ALCs)